hanami/guides/content/v2.1/helpers/form_helper.md

 <% end %>
 ```

-This way you get a full control over naming each of the form's element
+This way you get a full control over naming each of the form's element.

 ```html
 <form action="/books" method="POST" accept-charset="utf-8" class="form-horizontal">